Slovene People's Party (historical): After World War II

 After World War II, the Communist Party of Yugoslavia took power and banned all other political parties, including the SLS.
 The party’s leading politicians emigrated to the US and to Argentina.
 Miha Krek left for Washington, D.C. but remained president of the SLS.
 The party, which could not operate in Slovenia, was accepted into the League of Central European Christian Democrat Parties in 1952.
 Following Krek’s death in 1969, Miloš Stare, who lived in Argentina, was elected president of the SLS.
 Following his death in 1984, Marko Kremžar took over the helm of the party.

-1992 marked the party’s return to Slovenia, when the party merged with the Slovene Christian Democrats (SKD), led by Lojze Peterle, and Marko Kremžar was elected its vice-president.
+The party returned to Slovenia in 1999.
+It was in that year that the party merged with the Slovene Christian Democrats (SKD), led by Lojze Peterle, and Marko Kremžar was elected its vice-president.
 In the year 2000, the Slovene Christian Democrats merged with the modern Slovene People's Party, which had been founded in 1988; the modern Slovene People's Party thus became the official successor of the historical SLS.